Photo of Camellia sinensis foliage by AxelBoldt

 Camellia sinensis plant details

-Camellia sinensis is a broadleaf evergreen herb, shrub or tree with.
+Camellia sinensis is a broadleaf evergreen herb, shrub or tree with green foliage.
 In fall and summer white flowers emerge.
 Features glossy texture.
 Attracts bees making it an excellent addition to pollinator gardens.
 Grows well with mostly sun - shade and regular water.
 Drought tolerant once established.
 Prefers to be dry in winter.
 Does well in acidic, rich and well-drained soil.

 CHARACTERISTICS OF Camellia sinensis